Industrial Wireless Part 3: Choosing Between Wi-Fi and Cellular

 HD video can also dramatically improve quality inspection and process control.
 A 5G data pipe can support ultrafast transfer of high volumes of data for analysis by AI.
 The system can be used to not only identify flawed product but to determine corrective action needed to quickly address any process issues.

 Ultimately, it comes down to the specific needs of the use case.
 “There are a lot of automation applications today that can use 4G, such as remote access, remote control, and sensors,” says Remmert.
-“If you need low latency, you need a lot of data to be transferred, a standalone 5G network might be better.”
+“If you need end-to-end low latency, then a standalone 5G network might be better.
+And 5G network slicing will allow you to tailor your network even further to your specific application needs.”

 Public or Private Cellular?